apify/actor-web-automation-agent/README.md

 ### Instructions

-This option tells agent how to browse the web.
+This option tells the agent how to browse the web.

 ### OpenAI API key